LoShan17/performative-challenge/README.md

     }
     })

-    remember to wrap renders inside tests in some router from "react-router-dom"; like </MemoryRouter>
+    remember to wrap renders inside tests in some router from "react-router-dom" like "MemoryRouter"

     finally inside /app-react-frontend: `npm run test` to keep the tests running in the background on another shell